ebryn/ember-model/README.md

 {"users": [{"id": 1, "name": "Brian"}]}
 ```

-## Building Ember-Model
+## Building Ember Model
-Ember-Model uses [node.js](http://nodejs.org/) and [grunt](http://gruntjs.com/) as a build system,
+Ember Model uses [node.js](http://nodejs.org/) and [grunt](http://gruntjs.com/) as a build system,
 These three libraries will need to be installed before building.

-To build Ember-Model, clone the repository, and run `npm install` to install build dependencies
+To build Ember Model, clone the repository, and run `npm install` to install build dependencies
 and `grunt` to build the library.

-Unminified and minified builds of Ember-Model will be placed in the `dist`
+Unminified and minified builds of Ember Model will be placed in the `dist`
 directory.

 ## How to Run Unit Tests

 ### Setup

-Ember-Model uses [node.js](http://nodejs.org/) and [grunt](http://gruntjs.com/) as a build system
+Ember Model uses [node.js](http://nodejs.org/) and [grunt](http://gruntjs.com/) as a build system
 and test runner, and [bower](http://bower.io/) for dependency management.

-To test Ember-Model run `npm install` to install build dependencies, `bower install` to install the
+To test Ember Model run `npm install` to install build dependencies, `bower install` to install the
 runtime dependencies and `grunt test` to execute the test suite headlessly via phantomjs.

-### In Your Browser
-???

 ## Who's using Ember Model?